 Check your competitor's Google Business Profile on a Monday morning.
-If they have 80-plus reviews and you have nine, they're getting calls you'll never know you missed.
+If they have 80-plus reviews and you have nine, they're almost certainly getting calls you'll never know you missed.
 The angler who searched "inshore fishing guide Tampa Bay" or "redfish charter Outer Banks" saw their listing first, called that number, and never found yours.
 Your skills on the water don't matter in that moment.
 Their review count does.

 Start With Your Google Business Profile